suncoast-devs/joint-training-curriculum-.net/Required_Software.md

 # Required Dev tools

 Over the course the training you will be using a variety of tools.
-To get start we ned the follow software and tools
+To get started we need the follow software and tools

 ## Tools

-### Node
+### Node.js

 #### What